Superintendent's Letter - June 2017

 Dear San Mateo-Foster City Community,

-We are full steam ahead with our Phase 1 projects which include a new elementary school in Foster City and the gyms and classrooms at Abbott and Borel Middle Schools and a gym at the Bayside STEM Academy.
-Phase 2 projects are slated to begin in 2019 and include replacing and adding classrooms at Bowditch Middle School, new classrooms and MPR’s at Sunnybrae and George Hall Elementary Schools and a new neighborhood elementary school on the undeveloped portion of the College Park/Turnbull campus.
+We are full steam ahead with our Phase 1 projects which include a new elementary school in Foster City, the gyms and classrooms at Abbott and Borel Middle Schools, and a gym at the Bayside Academy.
+Phase 2 projects are slated to begin in 2019 and include replacing and adding classrooms at Bowditch Middle School, new classrooms and multipurpose rooms at Sunnybrae and George Hall Elementary Schools and a new neighborhood elementary school on the undeveloped portion of the College Park/Turnbull campus.
 Please continue to follow our progress on the Measure X page of the SMFCSD website.

 Joan Rosas, Ed.D.